mattdisalov/react_todo_app/README.md

 Demo: https://todo-list-site.netlify.app/

-Simple React ToDo app, has a Home and About page.
-You can Add, Mark as Completed and Delete ToDo items.
+Simple React ToDo app.
+You can Add, Mark as Completed and Delete ToDo items as well as show All, Completed and Uncompleted Todo items.

 What I used: